 What to 1031 Exchange Aircraft For

 In the United States of America, private landowners can buy and sell their properties subsurface in the form of mineral rights.
-With mineral rights, the land can then be leased to oil and gas companies looking to find, extract, and sell the natural resource found beneath the earth’s surface.
+With mineral rights, the land can then be under leasing to oil and gas companies.
+They are companies looking to find, extract, and sell the natural resource found beneath the earth’s surface.
 Once it’s sold, mineral rights owners will then receive mineral royalty payments as a fixed percentage of the operation’s income.

-When it comes time to 1031 exchange aircraft, purchasing mineral rights is one of the best portfolio adjustments that is exclusive to a few select countries.
-In doing so, mineral rights can generate highly profitable streams of income through monthly royalty payments or another large lump sum in a future sale.
+When it comes time to 1031 exchange aircraft, purchasing mineral rights is one of the best portfolio adjustments.
+That is exclusive to a few select countries.
+In doing so, mineral rights can generate highly profitable streams of income.
+That is through monthly royalty payments or another large lump sum in a future sale.